In This Article

 There are many different treatment program options for alcoholism, including:

 Behavioral treatments aim to change drinking behavior through counseling.
 Health experts lead them, and studies support that they are beneficial.
+According to the National Institute for Drug Abuse, behavioral therapy is the most commonly used form of treatment.

 Family therapy is one of these services that can be beneficial for both you and your partner.